KorobovMS/tornados/README.md

 # Introduction

-This project is an attempt to write a microkernel with a small environment using mainly Rust but also assembly languages for architecture specific code.
+This project is an attempt to write a kernel with a small environment using mainly Rust but also assembly languages for architecture specific code.

 # Prerequisites